websightdesigns/wp-grunt-install/README.md

 This option will print the help screen and exit.

+## Mac OS X Sed

+The `installwp.sh` Bash script is not compatible with the version of `sed` that ships with Mac OS X. If you use Homebrew, you can install GNU `sed` with:

+    brew install gnu-sed

+Alternatively, you can modify all the `sed` commands in `installwp.sh` to change all instances of `sed -i` to `sed -i ''`.

 ## Contributing

 If you'd like to contribute to this project please feel free to submit a pull request.